elsaland/elsa-next/README.md

-## Elsa
+## `elsa-next`

 Small, baseline performant JavaScript runtime.
-If you want to answer, _how fast can JavaScript runtimes go?_.
-This is the place.

-We use Elsa for benchmarking Deno internally.
+If you want to answer, _how fast can JavaScript runtimes go?_ This is the place.

-Elsa is engine-agnostic.
+Elsa is "engine-agnostic".
 It has engine backends for:

 - V8
 - JavaScriptCore